 Don't think tanks have a responsibility to funders to preserve their anonymity?

 As organisations engaged in public advocacy, their responsibility to be accountable and transparent must come first.
-Such organisations have a very different purpose to that of, say, a charity for people with a particular medical condition.
 As think tanks increasingly take an important role in formulating government policy, it is important for a strong democracy that they are transparent about their own agenda and where their funding comes from.
 This is particularly the case in light of increased scrutiny of political party funding.

 But an organisation that has promised anonymity in the past cannot simply break that promise, can it?